1) What are the deadlines?

 - Design your poster with advice from your faculty mentor.
 This poster template might help.

 - Print your poster on one of the campus plotters.
-Planning note: plot your poster early; there are only two plotters (in Berndt 570 and in the basement of the Library), and classes are taught in Berndt 570.
+Planning note: plot your poster early; there are only three plotters (in Berndt 570, in Reed Library 001, and in EBH 010), and classes are taught in Berndt 570.

 - Bring your poster to the Ballroom on the morning of Thursday, April 21.
 Posters can be hung up starting at 10 am.
 Posters must be set up by 5:00 pm.